Balancingrock/Swiftfire/README.md

 When Swiftfire is started for the first time, some configuration must be done.
 You may want to prepare for this by moving the `sfadmin` directory included in the repository to a different location, though it can remain inside the project too.

 In the default configuration Swiftfire will listen on port 6678 for incoming connections.
-Any connection attempt without domains being present will result in the return of a primitive page where the administrator ID and password msut be set in addition to the location of the `sfadmin` directory.
+Any connection attempt without domains being present will result in the return of a primitive page where the administrator ID and password must be set in addition to the location of the `sfadmin` directory.

 Once that is done, Swiftfire can be customized by logging in as admin and using the admin pages.